raymzag/ruby-sinatra-docker-container/README.md

 ```
 $ test=test docker-compose run --rm web
 ```

+There are two specs included in the basic scaffolding - an RSpec test and a Capybara integration test.
+You can run the command above without making any code changes to see the test output.

 Pry will work with this command and there's no need to do any extra work such as attaching to an image.